U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 Learning Materials

-Course materials are provided as section-specific design notes, frontend system design checklists, case-by-case architecture diagrams, data/state model examples, and interview answer structure examples.
+Lecture materials are provided as design notes for each section, a frontend system design checklist, architecture diagrams for various cases, data/state model examples, and interview answer structure examples.

-If necessary, some example code, pseudocode, and component structure examples will also be provided.
+Where necessary, some example code, pseudocode, and component structure examples are also provided.

 Prerequisites and Important Notes